jytfsd/Persian-calender/README.md

                         Optional.of(FormatStyle.LONG))); // ۸ اردیبهشت ۱۴۰۳
 ```

+## Notices
+- As mentioned above arabic specific symbols are removed and shall not be included.
+- Java dates are supposed to be immutable thus there won't be any post formatting support. *Although it might be added*

 ## Features

-### As regards to foarmatting the dates with this libary its simply not possible at the momment cause this is just meant to convert dates rather than the pre-existing crap libaries that are just forkes of the LocalDate libary so a big huge code mess with no reliablity and i'll work on that

-- [] Converting Month names
+- [x] Converting Month names
 - [x] Converting Day & Month & Year following The Solar Hijri calender
-- [] Convert the local time of a specific time zone to Solar Hijri

 ## Dev Guide

 - [x] Library must be efficient
-- [x] Library testing must be done with API
+- [x] Library testing must be done with an external API
 - [x] Library must include proper documentation
-- [x] Library must include up to date Java APIs
 - [x] Library must follow ISO standards
-- [x] Library must account for leap years
-- [x] Library must both follow Sonarlint standards aswell as markdown
+- [x] Library must follow all application specific style guides (SonarLint and Markdown)